colettegallagher/project-iris/README.md

 NumPy is a library in IPython.
 To use, open Visual Studio Code.
 Type *ipython* in the right hand side terminal.
 This opens ipython.
 Then type *import numpy* this opens NumPy in IPython.

 #### Running the Codes
-The results of Fisher's Iris data set, in text format, can be found at (https://github.com/colettegallagher/project-iris/blob/master/irisdata).
+The results of Fisher's Iris data set, in text format, can be found at [iris data set results](https://github.com/colettegallagher/project-iris/blob/master/irisdata).
 This can be copied by using **CTRL & C** or right clicking using the mouse and copying.

 Open a file in Visual Studio Code by clicking the new file button ![New File Icon Visual Studio Code](https://github.com/colettegallagher/project-iris/blob/master/new%20file.JPG) which is found on the top left of the screen.
 The file should be named with the ending **.csv**.  .CSV is used in Visual Studio Code for a text file, for example *iris.csv*.
 The data set can now be pasted into the terminal on the left in Visual Studio Code.
 Use **CTRL & S** to save file.